Skip to navigation Skip to content

 Note: this is not caused by incorrectly entered/ended case data or a system problem, however it can lead to an unintended and unexpected reduction to the customer's ongoing rate.
 Occurrences of this issue must be reported to the Level 2 Policy Helpdesk for escalation to the Policy (Advice) Assessment Team for a workaround to be considered.
 The Resources page has a link.

 The Resources page contains suggested text for the (Q999) letter to be sent to advise FTB customers of the outcome of their request to end a child support assessment.
-It also contains a link to the Level 2 Policy Helpdesk and contact details for Child Support and social workers.
+It also contains a links to the Privacy and Secrecy Hub, the Level 2 Policy Helpdesk and contact details for Child Support and social workers.

 Action required when Family Tax Benefit (FTB) customer no longer entitled to child support